anandabits/swift-evolution/proposals/NNNN-partial-initializers.md

 1. Current behavior.
 Let properties with initial values cannot be otherwise initialized.
 Var properties with initial values will have their side-effect executed twice if the default is used as a default parameter value.
 2. Suppress the initial value assignment for any properties that are otherwise initialized by the initializer.
 Unfortunately this requires the compiler to scan the body of the initializer before it knows what to do and it is not clear from the signature whether the initial value is used or not.
-3. Suppress the initial value assignment when forwarding to a partial initializer that initializes the property or when the property is initialized by a "self.x" parameter.
-This has the advantage that the compiler can determine what to do from the signature alone.
-This is also more clear to developers than #2, although perhaps not clear enough depending on your perspective.
+3. Suppress the initial value assignment when forwarding to a partial initializer that initializes the property.
+This has the advantage that the compiler can determine what to do from the signature alone because it knows which properties a partial initializer will initialize.
+This is also more clear to developers than #2.
 4. Suppress the initial value assignment when the property is initialized by a "self.x" parameter directly, or by forwarding to a partial initializer that does so.
-This has the advantage that the compiler can determine what to do from the expanded signature alone without considering the body of the partial initializer.
+This has the advantage that the compiler can determine what to do from the expanded signature alone without considering the body of partial initializers.
 This approach also provides the most clarity thus far as the "self.x" parameters clearly indicate initialization of the property using the value provided to the parameter.
 5. Use the same logic as in #2 or #3 but require a declaration modifier on properties that have their initial value assignment suppressed.
 The declaration modifier might be something like `def`, and indicates that the "initial value" is merely a default that may or may not be used.
 6. Do the same as #4, but also require a declaration modifier on the initializer to indicate that it is allowed to "override" the default values of properties.